amsa/doop/doop_in_details.md

 When me merge `B[i-1]` to `B[i]`: we union their corresponding companion sections.
 If duplicate keys or column names occur during union, that means conflict which requires resolution.

+#Versioning

+One simple way to keep track of versioning is to treat each query as one operation (a transaction can also be treated as one single operation).
+Then we can increment the version number for each record that the operation is applied to.
+By default, all the snapshot rows have version 0.
+Any new row added to `HSection` will have version 1, and all the subsequent operations on the rows in this section will increment the version number.
+Version column can be added either in a metadata table for each table or can be added to `VSection`.